ntaylor0000/google-data-analytics-professional-certificate/8 - Google Data Analytics Capstone: Complete a Case Study/Case Study 2/Project Charter.md

 ### Wrap-up

-Congratulations on finishing the Cyclistic bike-share case study!
-If you like, complete another case study to continue growing your portfolio.
-Or, use the steps from the Ask, Prepare, Process, Analyze, Share, and Act Case Study Roadmap to create a new project that’s all your own.
+Congratulations on finishing the Bellabeat marketing analysis case study!
+If you like, complete one of the other case studies to continue growing your portfolio.
+Or, use the steps from the ask, prepare, process, analyze, share, and act Case Study Roadmap to create a new project all your own.
 Best of luck on your job search!